 All graduate students belong to a department or faculty and a college or hall, except those taking non-matriculated courses.
 Supervision and teaching will be provided by your academic department, so no matter which college you belong to, this won't limit your access to potential supervisors or teaching staff; your course content is the same.

 The collegiate system is at the heart of the University’s success.
 Your college can provide support, facilities and membership of a friendly and stimulating academic community.

+Within your college, you’ll have the opportunity to meet academics and fellow students from around the world, and often from a broad range of subjects.
 You might find yourself debating your work in college seminars, over meals in the dining hall or in college accommodation late into the evening.
-Your college will provide you with the chance to establish a new circle of friends quickly, and to access a range of varied social and sporting activities.
+Your college will give you the chance to establish a new circle of friends quickly, and get involved with a wide range of events and activities.